sdc-china/IDA-doc/_posts/2018-01-11-installation-migrating-ida-application.md

 If you have previously installed IDA in your environment and now you want to update IDA to the new version, please read the following content.

-Below are example steps to migrate IDA application from v21.0.0 to v22.1.3.
+Below are example steps to migrate IDA application from v21.0.0 to latest version.
 For migrating applications from early versions of IDA, see [Migrating and Updating IDA Application v2.x](../references/references-migrating-and-updating-ida-application-v2.x.html) and [Migrating IDA from v2.7.x to v21.0.0](../references/references-migrating-ida-from-v2.7.x-to-v21.0.0.html)

 ***